Battle of the Saintes: Aftermath

 Rodney's failure to follow up the victory by a pursuit was criticised.
-Samuel Hood said that the 20 French ships would have been captured had Rodney maintained the chase.
+Hood said that the 20 French ships would have been captured had Rodney maintained the chase.
 In 1899 the Navy Records Society published the Dispatches and Letters Relating to the Blockading of Brest.
 In the introduction, they include a small biography of William Cornwallis.
 A poem purportedly written by him includes the lines: